 He ordered a massive increase in the American armed services and the number of troops was increased by 15 per cent, spending on defence was increased by $3 billion, and many new aircraft and warships were ordered.

 In public speeches, both Kennedy and Khrushchev suggested that they were ready for war over Berlin, but behind the rhetoric and angry words, it seems that neither side was really willing to start a nuclear war over the future of Berlin.

 While Khrushchev threatened nuclear war, he secretly planned a different solution to the Berlin crisis.

 The continued uncertainty over Berlin increased the number of East Germans who fled to West Berlin, and every day over a thousand East Germans entered the Western part of the city.

 In the early hours of 13 August 1961 barbed wire and barricades were erected all around West Berlin.
 When the people of West Berlin woke up their city was sealed off from East Germany.

 Train services were halted and the 50,000 East Germans who worked in West Germany were turned back.
 Building materials stored in warehouses close to the line were brought forward and work started immediately on a wall which began to snake across Berlin, being made taller and stronger every day.

-The Berlin Wall was created – a potent symbol of the Cold War.
+Soldiers were told to open fire on anyone who tried to cross and the Berlin Wall was created – a potent symbol of the Cold War.